Phantom Coach Dog

 Paranormal Investigations

 The ghost dog story was mentioned in the TV series “Great British Ghosts.”
-While management doesn’t heavily publicize it, the tale is a recognized part of the hotel's haunted history.
+While management doesn’t heavily publicize it, the tale is a recognised part of the hotel's haunted history.

 🏰 Stay at This Haunted Hotel